-- 5.2 The QAIP is made up of internal and external assessments and it is a requirement of the PSIAS for the results of assessments against the QAIP to be reported in the Annual Report. - 5.3 Based on the results of the internal assessments we can conclude that Internal Audit complied with the main requirements of the standards. - 5.4 In accordance with the PSIAS the Internal Audit function is required to have an external quality assessment (EQA) undertaken at least once every 5 years.
+- 5.1 It is a requirement of PSIAS for the CAE to develop and maintain a QAIP that covers all aspects of internal audit activity. - 5.2 The QAIP is made up of internal and external assessments and it is a requirement of the PSIAS for the results of assessments against the QAIP to be reported in the Annual Report. - 5.3 Based on the results of the internal assessments we can conclude that Internal Audit complied with the main requirements of the standards. - In accordance with the PSIAS the Internal Audit function is required to have an external quality assessment (EQA) undertaken at least once every 5 years.
 An external peer review against the PSIAS was undertaken by Bristol City Council between December 2021 and March 2022 as part of this five yearly cycle.
-Following the assessment, a number of recommendations were made; the Internal Audit Service is working towards addressing these. - 5.5 The annual review of the Charter has taken place and is attached at Appendix One. - 5.6 Based on the results of the QAIP for 2023/24 the Head of Internal Audit can confirm that internal audit activity generally conforms to the International Standards for the Professional Practice of Internal Auditing and with the requirements of PSIAS and the Code of Ethics.
+Following the assessment, a number of recommendations were made; the Internal Audit Service is working towards addressing these. - 5.5 The annual review of the Charter has taken place and takes account of the change in internal audit standard from PSIAS to GIAS (Global Internal Audit Standards) for 2025/26.
+The Charter is attached in an Appendix.

+5.6 Based on the results of the QAIP for 2024/25 the Head of Internal Audit can confirm that internal audit activity generally conforms to the International Standards for the Professional Practice of Internal Auditing and with the requirements of PSIAS and the Code of Ethics.